wtsi-hgi/yascp/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different computing environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity) - see below.
+Several generic profiles are included with the pipeline, guiding it to use software packaged via various methods such as Docker and Singularity (see below).
 When using Biocontainers, most of these software packaging methods pull Docker containers from quay.io e.g
  <!-- [FastQC](https://quay.io/repository/biocontainers/fastqc) except for Singularity which directly downloads Singularity images via https hosted by the [Galaxy project](https://depot.galaxyproject.org/singularity/) and Conda which downloads and installs software locally from [Bioconda](https://bioconda.github.io/). -->

 > You will need to use Docker or Singularity containers for full pipeline reproducibility as currently, we do not support Conda.